Which? is calling on the regulator to ensure banks do more to protect fraud victims and provide them with fair reimbursement.

 Instead of continuing to pursue another version of a code, we believe the right option to address the serious shortcomings of bank transfer scam protections is for the PSR to introduce mandatory consumer protections across all payment providers, including a reimbursement obligation.

 Which? is urging the PSR to outline publicly the powers it wants from the government to enable this to be possible.

 Properly enforced, this would help tackle the current reimbursement lottery that leaves many victims facing an uphill struggle to recover their money.

 Most banks are signed up to the APP scam code, but there are exceptions, including Bank of Ireland, Dankse Bank, Monzo and Tesco Bank (TSB offers its own fraud refund guarantee).
 The code doesn't cover bank transfers to foreign accounts.

 Being with a bank that hasn't signed up can make it harder to get your money back, but don't let this stop you from making a formal complaint asking to be refunded.

 The Banking Protocol adds another level of protection.
 This is a rapid response scheme where bank staff are trained to detect the signs of a scam and make an emergency call to the police.
-It has recently been extended to cover online and phone transfers as well as branch payments.
+It has recently been as well as branch payments.

-Even if your bank refuses to reimburse you, escalate your complaint to the FOS.
+Even if your bank refuses to reimburse you, .
 It will look at what happened and decide if the bank was right to reject your complaint.
 This is a free and impartial service, but many cases are taking more than a year to be assessed due to the volume and backlog of scam complaints.

 Magazine subscribers also get access to tailored one-to-one guidance from the Which?
 Money Helpline.